 - detect recurrence of thyroid cancer after the thyroid gland has been removed

-Science Behind a Thyroglobulin Antibody Test
+Thyroglobulin Antibody Test on Blood

-A TgAb test is performed like a general serum, or blood, test.
+A TgAb test is performed as a general serum, or blood, test.
 Once your blood is drawn, a special test called an immunoenzymatic assay is performed to measure the serum thyroglobulin antibody level.
 Generally, each laboratory that performs this test has their own scale for TgAb levels and will report your results as either negative or positive.
 (Source)

 How Do I Interpret My TgAb Test Results?